-The business of Blogging in 2014 – is it worth the effort?
+The business of Blogging – is it worth the effort?

 My friend Stephen Waddington has collected the thoughts of some well known bloggers such as Richard Bailey, Heather Baker, Stuart Bruce, Judy Gombita, Neville Hobson, Chris Lake, Rich Leigh,Rachel Miller, Mat Morrison, Lee Odden, Dan Slee, Heather Yaxley, Philip Young, and myself.